How To Remortgage To Release Equity

 What the funds can be used for

-There’s a good amount of flexibility around what you can use the released equity for, but it’s worth noting that it isn’t a free for all – you can’t just use the cash for whatever you want and some lenders will loan at different LTVs depending on how you intend to spend the equity you release.
+There’s a good amount of flexibility around what you can use the released equity for.
+Still, it’s worth noting that it isn’t a free-for-all.
+You can’t just use the cash for whatever you want, and some lenders will loan at different LTVs depending on how you intend to spend the equity you release.
 Some may also ask for proof of the planned use of funds.

 Examples of what the funds can be used for include…